 About

 Dan Levitt is the author of What’s Gotten Into You: The Story of Your Body’s Atoms, from the Big Bang Through Last Night’s Dinner.
 The book brings together a lifetime of discovery and research that led to a sweet spot where history meets science.
-He fondly recalls a chemistry kit his parents gave him when he was seven; he had a great time recording his results in a small notebook.
-He still misses those musty cards that he used to browse as he researched assignments as a student in Philadelphia’s public schools.
-In high school, his favorite class was chemistry, and that’s what he thought he would study, but then he became fascinated by cognitive psychology and biology at Swarthmore College.
+He fondly recalls receiving a chemistry kit at age seven and recording his results in a small notebook.
+He still misses the musty library cards he once browsed while researching assignments for classes in Philadelphia’s public schools.
+In high school, his favorite class was chemistry and at Swarthmore College, where he graduated Phi Beta Kappa, he became fascinated by cognitive psychology and biology.

-In the Peace Corps in Kenya, Dan taught high school physics, math, and biology in a remote village.
-Living close to Mount Kilimanjaro, walking by anthills as tall as people, and seeing snakes, hippos, and other wildlife, gave him an intense curiosity about the natural world.
-He returned to Philadelphia to take a job developing exhibits and videos at the Franklin Institute Science Museum.
-That led to an interest in documentary filmmaking.
-After getting an MFA, Dan moved to Boston and started his career writing, producing and directing documentaries for Discovery, Science, National Geographic, History, HHMI (Howard Hughes Medical Institute), and others.
-His productions include films on dinosaurs; how Galileo, Newton, Einstein, and Hawking made their greatest discoveries; the archeology of Custer’s Last Stand; and scientist’s efforts to uncover the cause of Malaysia’s deadly Nipah virus (his most dangerous assignment).
+In the Peace Corps in Kenya, Dan taught physics, math, and biology in a rural high school.
+Living close to Mount Kilimanjaro, walking by anthills as tall as people, and seeing wildlife, like snakes and hippos, up close-up, sparked a deeper curiosity about science and the natural world.
+Back in Philadelphia, he developed major exhibits and videos for the Franklin Institute Science Museum.
+After receiving an MFA in filmmaking, Dan moved to Boston to begin a career writing, producing, and directing science and history documentaries for Discovery, Science, National Geographic, History, HHMI (Howard Hughes Medical Institute), and others.
+His productions included films on the possibility of recreating dinosaurs through genetic engineering; how Galileo, Newton, Einstein, and Hawking made their greatest discoveries; the archeology of Custer’s Last Stand; and scientist’s efforts to uncover the cause of Malaysia’s deadly Nipah virus.
 His work has received numerous awards including two Cine-Golden Eagles, Emmy award nominations, and the coveted Spur Award for script writing from the Western Writers of America.